Home » Blog » Teachers » 10 Best ICT Tools for Teaching and Learning You Must Know in 2025

 All in all, Google Classroom offers a complete solution for online teaching.

-Trello is a collaborative tool that is used widely in IT companies with large teams.
+Trello is a collaborative information and communication technology tool that is used widely in IT companies with large teams.
 Fortunately, it has several applications for you educators as well.

 If you prefer project-based learning for students, Trello is for you.
 Trello has these digital boards.